 Absolutely!
 Once completely cooled, stack them in a freezer bag or airtight container.
 Layer them with parchment paper so they don’t stick together when frozen.
 Keep them in the freezer for up to 3 months.

 For special occasions, I like to set up a pancake charcuterie board with a variety of toppings and an assortment of pancakes.
-On the menu, I’ll usually have egg dishes like scrambled eggs, mini egg frittatas, or ham and cheese quiche and then skillet breakfast potatoes too.
+Here are some of our favorite toppings:

 More Sweet Breakfast RecipesBrowse all